 * Massage has its greatest benefits over time.
 The effects of massage are cumulative, so the more often you get a massage, the better you will feel and the more quickly your body will respond.
 To start, I recommend a series of four sessions, once a week during a month, so you can feel the changes in your body, your mind and your emotional state.

 **If you are unable to keep your appointment, please contact me at least 24 hours in advance.
 Otherwise the session will be fully charged.

-BARE IN MIND: Sometimes following any holistic treatment, the body can go through what is called ‘a healing crisis”.
-This is nothing to worry about and is usually just the body getting rid of toxins.
-The symptoms may include headache, lethargy, post nasal drip, increased urination, disturbed sleep, soreness of muscles and heightened emotional state.
-These symptoms will usually subside within 24 hours and you will feel great as the body will have rebalanced itself.
+BARE IN MIND: Sometimes following any holistic treatment, the body can go through what is called “a healing crisis”.
+This is nothing to worry about and it is usually the body getting rid of toxins and your nervous system discharging tension.
+The symptoms may include headache, lethargy, post-nasal drip, increased urination, disturbed sleep, soreness of muscles, heightened emotional state, etc. These symptoms will usually subside within 24 hours and you will feel great as the body will have rebalanced itself.